THEORY OF INVENTIVE PROBLEM SOLVING (TRIZ)

 TRIZ is a powerful methodology for enhancing innovation and creativity, solving practical problems, and building new technologies for large and small corporate environments.
-TRIZ helps organizations to generate more solutions of higher quality in less time.
+Theory of Inventive Problem Solving helps organizations to generate more solutions of higher quality in less time.
 It also improves the scope and strength of intellectual property.

 - How psychological inertia can affect problem solving and innovation.